mijung-kim/2018_winter_internship/LICENSE.md/README.md

 supervisor: Mijung Kim

 ## During this 2018 winter internship program, students will learn:

   - Basic Knowledge in Machine Learning
-  - the concept of virtual environment, and thereby how to use docker.
+  - The concept of virtual environment, and thereby how to use docker, or any other virtual environment tools.
-  -

 ## Initial steps before anything: